mwwojcik/airline-reservation-system/readme.md

 * **Bussiness Value** - If part of the system has a higher business value than others, a separate subdomain should be separated for it.
 * **Business Process** -  Sometimes, at some point in the process, other business rules come into effect.
 This may be the basis for separating a separate subdomain for this step.

+At this stage we describe the current state of the process and try to identify its weaknesses.
+We are not optimizing yet.

 #### Step one - unordered events
 ![](img/ars-big-picture-unordered-events.jpg)